pballada/pballada.github.io/_posts/2024-11-18-swift-compiler-directives.markdown

 ---
 layout: post
-title: "All About Swift Compiler Directives"
+title: "Swift Compiler Directives: A Hidden Power"
 date: 2024-11-18 11:00:00 +0000
 categories: [Swift, iOS, Xcode, Compiler Directives]
 tags: [swift, compiler, directives, xcode, ios]
+header_image: /assets/images/swift.jpg
 ---

 Happy December 20, 2024!
-In this post, we’ll explore **Swift compiler directives**, sometimes referred to as Swift’s “preprocessor commands.”
-Swift doesn’t use a traditional C-style preprocessor, but it does provide several **compiler-time directives** to conditionally compile code, show compile-time warnings/errors, check version availability, and more.
+In this post, we'll explore **Swift compiler directives**, sometimes referred to as Swift's "preprocessor commands."
+Swift doesn't use a traditional C-style preprocessor, but it does provide several **compiler-time directives** to conditionally compile code, show compile-time warnings/errors, check version availability, and more.

 ---

-## 1. Swift’s Philosophy Around Directives
+## 1. Swift's Philosophy Around Directives

 In older languages like C/Objective-C, the preprocessor handled tasks like constant definitions and conditional compilation.
 Swift, however, prioritizes **type safety** and **maintainability**, so the language design avoids text-based preprocessing in favor of these structured compiler directives.

 When you see these directives:

-1. They’re evaluated by the Swift compiler at build time.
+1. They're evaluated by the Swift compiler at build time.
 2. They do **not** insert or remove code textually, the way the C preprocessor does.
-3. They have a well-defined syntax and behavior that integrates cleanly into Swift’s type system.
+3. They have a well-defined syntax and behavior that integrates cleanly into Swift's type system.

 ---